You need to have an environment loaded (

 myLWFA to archive your input files.

 This tool is just a short-hand to create a new set of input files.
-It does a copy from an already existing set of input files (e.g. our examples or a previous simulation) and adds additional default files.
+It copies from an already existing set of input files (e.g. our examples or a previous simulation) and adds additional helper files.

 pic-create --help for more options during input set creation: